Structural

 Structural design patterns are concerned with how classes and objects are composed to form larger structures.
 They help ensure that when one part of a system changes, the entire structure doesn't need to change.
 These patterns focus on the composition of classes or objects, making it easier to create relationships between entities.

-• Allows classes with incompatible interfaces to work together.
+- It allows classes with incompatible interfaces to work together seamlessly.

 classDiagram